Smith, Washington in 1st after Thanksgiving win over Cowboys - WHIZ News

 “I never would have dreamt in a million years something like this would be happening.
 Just thankful for it and making the most of it every day.”

-Gibson’s second score was a 23-yard run on the first play after an ill-advised fake punt attempt by Dallas as Washington beat its division rival on Thanksgiving for just the second time in 10 tries, the most frequent visitor for the Cowboys in their annual holiday home game.
+Gibson’s second score was a 23-yard run on the first play after an ill-advised fake punt by Dallas as Washington beat its division rival on Thanksgiving for just the second time in 10 tries.
+Washington has been the most frequent visitor for the Cowboys in their annual holiday home game.

 Washington (4-7) slides ahead of Philadelphia (3-6-1) in the NFC East and will stay in first place if the Eagles lose to Seattle on Monday night.
 It was the third win in five games since a five-game losing streak dropped Washington to 1-5.